universityofgalway-library/dspace-pure-metadata-matching/docs/enrich_csv.md

 Matches rows in the target CSV against a local Pure JSON export, then populates journal or publisher columns.
 Requires `--type`.

+All target columns are written only into cells that are currently empty — existing values are never overwritten.

 #### `--type journals`

 Matches by journal title against a journals JSON file.